advanced-rest-client/file-drop/README.md

 When files are selected by the user the `file-accepted` will be fired and the `<file-drop>.file` will contain a file entry.
 If `multiple` attribute is present then the `<file-drop>.file` will be always an array of entries.
 If not, multiple it will always be a single file entry.

-Depending on user imput method and type of the file there are 3 possible types that will be returned by `<file-drop>.file` DirectoryEntry - only when the user dropped a directory (not possible with file selector) FileEntry - if user dropped file onto the element
-File - only if user selected file(s) via file input (without drop)
+Depending on user input method and type of the file there are 3 possible types that will be returned by `<file-drop>.file` DirectoryEntry - only when the user dropped a directory (not possible with file selector) FileEntry - if the user dropped a file into the element File - only if the user selected file(s) via file input (without drop)

 The array of files may contain both DirectoryEntry and FileEntry types but never File.

 ### Example
 ```